Vaucluse (ferry): Service history

 The Watsons Bay and South Shore Ferry Company commissioned the naval architect Walter Reeks to design a new vessel, Vaucluse, his first double-ended screw steamer.
 She was built in 1905 by Rock Davis in Blackwall (Brisbane Water).
 The 121 ton, timber-hulled ferry could carry 500 passengers, and had a 70 hp steam engine by Chapman & Co.
 Ltd. This pushed her to bursts of 15 knots, which made her one of the fastest ferries on the harbour and ideal for the long run from Circular Quay to Watsons Bay.
 She carried a brass rooster on her jackmast to identify her as the fastest boat on the harbour, and was said to overtake larger Manly ferries on their way to Manly.
 However, she was expensive to run.

 On a 5:35 pm service from Circular Quay on 4 October 1916 with 100 passengers aboard, Vaucluse collided with the Royal Australian Navy steam yacht, Franklin.
 Rounding Bennelong Point and heading to Garden Island, she headed into a blinding rain squall.
 Franklin was travelling the other way up the harbour and her sharp bow cut halfway through the ferry.
 As the boats separated, water rushed into Vaucluse and she began to sink.
 The passing Mosman ferry, Kirawa, was able to tow her to Garden Island where she was made fast.
 Vaucluse was kept a float using the dock's fire engine pumps, and the fireboat Hydra came with more powerful pumps.
 Two passengers were injured and the remainder were to their destination by Greycliffe.

 Vaucluse was taken over by Sydney Ferries Limited in 1920 when they bought out the Watsons Bay and South Shore Ferry Company.
 Three running mates, King Edward, Greycliffe, and Woollahra, were also included in the take over and the company's other ferries were sold.
 Greycliffe was sunk and 40 passengers killed in a 1927 collision with the liner Tahiti.

-With the Watsons Bay run declining for much of the 1920s due to competition from trams and private cars, Woollahra and Vaucluse were sold in 1931, the latter to the Employees' Welfare Committee of the Walsh Island Dockyard in Newcastle, where she carried workers from Newcastle to the dockyard prior to its closure in 1933.
+With the Watsons Bay run declining for much of the 1920s due to competition from trams and private cars, Woollahra and Vaucluse were sold in 1931, the latter to the Employees' Welfare Committee of the Walsh Island Dockyard & Engineering Works in Newcastle, where she carried workers from Newcastle to the dockyard prior to its closure in 1933.
 Vaucluse survived a storm in September 1934 but her fate after this is unknown.
 The Watsons Bay service was abandoned on 31 July 1933.
 King Edward was sold in 1934 and Woollahra was used on other routes until 1934.